tonyruan2/chicago_homicides_data_visualization/README.md

 CS 416 Data Visualization project by Tony Ruan

-Homicide data obtained from: https://data.cityofchicago.org/Public-Safety/Homicides/iyvd-p5ga
+Homicide data obtained from https://data.cityofchicago.org/Public-Safety/Homicides/iyvd-p5ga

-Preprocessing done in the preprocess/ folder using Python
+Preprocessing is done in the preprocess/ folder using Python

-data used in the data/ folder
+Data used in the visualization is located in the data/ folder

 Tools used: d3.js, Bootstrap, JQuery